 Whenever you plan to be out off the office, whether working offsite or for PTO, make a request in our database.
 For partial days out of the office, make a note in the Morning Briefing.
 There is no need for prior approval, as long as you follow the office coverage policy and PTO policies.
 All database requests are published to the Aaron Out calendar.

-Regular exempt employees are not paid overtime except for event bonuses for working evening or weekend events—those that are are scheduled to be open to the public entirely outside office hours, weekdays, 10:00 a.m. or ends after 8:00 p.m.
+Regular exempt employees are not paid overtime except for event bonuses for working early morning, evening or weekend events—those that are are scheduled to be open to the public entirely outside office hours, weekdays, 10:00 a.m. to 5:00 p.m.
 (All times refer to the scheduled event time, not the required work time.)
 For these events, an equivalent of nine hours pay is added.
 Additional pay may be granted at the discretion of Aaron Consulting.
 Regular exempt employees are guaranteed at least 30 event bonuses per year.
 Non-exempt employees are paid 1.5 times their hourly wage for hours worked over 40 hours per week.

 Regular employees may take up to 12 weeks of PTO after the birth or adoption of a child, provided they return to work immediately following their leave.
 The rate of pay is pro-rated to the work schedule for the 12 weeks before and after the leave, less any government subsidies provided directly or through the company.
 Like all PTO, you will not be paid for time used for other compensated work.